 By the time he met Ben, he had already thrown over the vision of an education for the dream of early riches.
 He had also become as proficient with the mores and processes of the internet as a worker ant with its duties.
 He could find any web address he wanted.
 He could utilize a search engine to the utmost of its capabilities.
 He could register email accounts in the German, French, and Italian languages.
 He could download, upload, convert, and compress.
 He could extract email addresses, generate bogus online personas, and spam whole country populations at the click of a mouse.
 His typing speed had by this time gotten to the lower reaches of a secretarial sufficiency.

 Ben's head was bent over the keyboard as he typed out a message.
-His hair was thick in front and at the sides, grizzled, curly locks that gave his face a cherubic quality--thus the frazzled patch at the top of his head was the more startling.
+His hair was thick in front and at the sides, grizzled, curly locks giving his face a cherubic quality—thus the frazzled patch at the top of his head was the more startling.

 So?
 What do u think?